-Talking with the pupil about how they learn, how they can help memory and what strategies they can use, helps them to develop methods of learning and feel more confident using their particular learning style.
+Talking with the pupil about how they learn, how they can help memory and what strategies they can use, helps them to develop methods of learning and feel more confident using their Learning support policy/ CT/JT 14 Reviewed: February 2021 particular learning style.
 This metacognitive approach is vital if pupils are to own their difficulties and adopt strategies to overcome them.